brightboxtech/PHPAdsenseGen/README.md

     'type'      =>  'async',

-    //This is the client ID Adsense assigns you.
-You have the option of assigning this at a per ad unit level or you can leave this blank and use the client ID you set globally
+    /* This is the client ID Adsense assigns you.
+You have the option of assigning this at a per
+     * ad unit level or you can leave this blank and use the client ID you set globally */

     'clientid'  =>  '',

-    //This is the unique ID Adsense give syou when you create an ad in their system 'slotid'    =>  21313423545,
+    /* This is the unique ID Adsense give syou when you create an ad in their system */

+    'slotid'    =>  21313423545,

-    //If you create a channel and assign an ad to it, you can put the channel ID Adsense assigns it here 'channel'   =>  '',
+    /* If you create a channel and assign an ad to it, you can put the channel ID Adsense assigns it here */

+    'channel'   =>  '',

-    //This allows you to specify the format of the ad, this is used for responsive ads only.
-The options are auto, horizontal, vertical or rectangle
+    /* This allows you to specify the format of the ad, this is used for responsive ads only.
+     * The options are auto, horizontal, vertical or rectangle */

     'format'    =>  '',

-    //This allows you to add any custom comments you want to display for this ad.
-It uses hidden comments so the person wont see it on the page itself, unless they view the code
+    /* This allows you to add any custom comments you want to display for this ad.
+It uses hidden
+     * comments so the person wont see it on the page itself, unless they view the code

     'comments'  =>  '',

-    //This allows you to use custom css styles.
-If left empty, it will use display:block by default 'style'     =>  '',
+    /* This allows you to use custom css styles.
+If left empty, it will use display:block by default */

+    'style'     =>  '',

-    //This allows you to use a custom class name for this ad unit 'class'     =>  '',
+    /* This allows you to use a custom class name for this ad unit */

+    'class'     =>  '',

-    //This allows you to turn on/off full width ads for mobile.
-The attribute is data-full-width-responsive 'mobile'    =>  0,
+    /* This allows you to turn on/off full width ads for mobile.
+The attribute this uses is
+     * data-full-width-responsive with it being true or false, depending on the value below */

+    'mobile'    =>  0,

-    //This allows you to include or not include the external JS file needed for your ad unit.
-You could either do it for each ad unit you create, or request it once using the public function generateIncludeScript() so you only include the script once
+    /* This allows you to include or not include the external JS file needed for your ad unit.
+You
+     * could either do it for each ad unit you create, or request it once using the public function
+     * generateIncludeScript() so you only include the script once in your page */

     'inscript'  =>  0,

-    //This allows you to include the push script needed for responsive ads.
-You can do it per ad unit, or do it just once by using the parent function generatePushScript()
+    /* This allows you to include the push script needed for responsive ads.
+You can do it per ad
+     * unit, or do it just once by using the parent function generatePushScript() */

     'inpush'    =>  0,

-    //If you have Ezoic and need to wrap your Adsense ads, put your Ezoic ID here 'ezid'      =>  0,
+    /* If you have Ezoic and need to wrap your Adsense ads, put your Ezoic ID here */

+    'ezid'      =>  0,

-    //If you have Ezoic and need to wrap your Adsense ads, put the name of the Ezoic unit here 'ezname'    =>  '',
+    /* If you have Ezoic and need to wrap your Adsense ads, put the name of the Ezoic unit here */

+    'ezname'    =>  '',

-    ////If you have Ezoic and need to wrap your Adsense ads, put the location of the Ezoic place holder here 'ezplace'   =>  '',
+    /* If you have Ezoic and need to wrap your Adsense ads, put the location of the Ezoic place holder here */

+    'ezplace'   =>  '',

-    //If you are using a non responsive ad, you need to specify the height and width here 'height'   =>  0,
+    /* If you are using a non responsive ad, you need to specify the height and width here */

+    'height'   =>  0,

-    ////If you are using a non responsive ad, you need to specify the height and width here 'width'    =>  0
+    /* If you are using a non responsive ad, you need to specify the height and width here */

+    'width'    =>  0

 );

 //This calls the Adsense generation class